-- 1. Current and valid lowa registered nurse (RN) license.
-NOTE: Nursing courses with a clinical component may not be taken by a person: a) Who has been denied license by the Board; b) Whose license is currently suspended, surrendered, or revoked in any U.S. jurisdiction; c) Whose license or registration is currently suspended, surrendered, or revoked in another country due to disciplinary action.
-International students without current lowa RN license may be admitted based on review by Program Director. - Currently working at least part-time as a nurse (ongoing requirement for at least part-time work during program).
-This requirement can be waived by the Program Director. - 3.
+- Current and valid registered nurse (RN) license.
+NOTE: Nursing courses with a clinical component may not be taken by a person:

+a) Who has been denied license by the Board; b) Whose license is currently suspended, surrendered, or revoked in any U.S. jurisdiction; c) Whose license or registration is currently suspended, surrendered, or revoked in another country due to disciplinary action.
+International students without current RN license may be admitted based on review by Program Director. - 2.
 Bachelor of Science in Nursing (BSN) from an accredited nursing program, other undergraduate degree from a regionally accredited college or university, or an equivalent degree from an accredited institution outside of the United States.
 Undergraduate record should reflect ability to be successful in graduate studies.
-If undergraduate degree is not a BSN, students may be admitted

-- with a BA or BS, an associates degree in nursing, and the Mount Mercy RN-BSN courses, NU 470 Extending the Journey: Population Based Nursing, NU 471 Professional Aspects of Nursing, and NU 472 RN-BSN Practicum Seminar completed with a minimum grade of B (B- not acceptable). - 4.
-A 3 credit hour undergraduate statistics course with a minimum grade of C (C- not acceptable).
-A student may be admitted to the MSN program at the discretion of the Program Director prior to completing this prerequisite. - 5.
-All Master of Science in Nursing (MSN) students must meet administrative requirements including criminal background check, health insurance coverage, immunization status compliance, CPR, and malpractice liability insurance prior to completion of the first MSN course. - All non-native English speakers are required to take TOEFL or equivalent English language proficiency assessment and complete interview with Program Director. - Nursing Informatics students must meet admission criteria of Mount Mercy University and University of Minnesota School of Nursing.
+If undergraduate degree is not a BSN, students may be admitted with a BA or BS, an associates degree in nursing, and the Mount Mercy RN-BSN courses, NU 470 Extending the Journey: Population Based Nursing, NU 471 Professional Aspects of Nursing, and NU 472 RN-BSN Practicum Seminar completed with a minimum grade of B (B- not acceptable). - An undergraduate statistics course with a minimum grade of C (Cnot acceptable).
+A student may be admitted to the MSN program at the discretion of the Program Director prior to completing this prerequisite. - 4.
+Two letters of recommendation addressing professionalism, clinical skills, critical thinking, and communication skills. - All Master of Science in Nursing (MSN) students must meet administrative requirements including criminal background check, health insurance coverage, immunization status compliance, CPR, and malpractice liability insurance prior to completion of the first MSN course.

+- 6. All non-native English speakers are required to take TOEFL or equivalent English language proficiency assessment and complete interview with Program Director. - Nursing Informatics students must meet admission criteria of Mount Mercy University and University of Minnesota School of Nursing.